daniel-ilett/blog/_posts/2019-10-07-unity-tips-4-scriptableobjects.md

 }
 ~~~

 To properly reference the inventory, include a public variable on any class that uses it – for example, `Player` – instead of accessing it at runtime using a singleton.
 In the case of `Player`, you would probably have a prefab instance you can modify, which automatically rolls out the change to all instances of your player character in all scenes.
 Now, there is no need to add a near-empty `GameObject` to each scene.
-This reduces the build size because now, only a single instance of `InventorySystem` needs to be included in the compiled project instead of a GameObj`ect, associated variables and an `InventorySystem` per scene.
+This reduces the build size because now, only a single instance of `InventorySystem` needs to be included in the compiled project instead of a `GameObject`, associated variables, and an `InventorySystem` per scene.
 Secondly, a designer could swap out the default `InventorySystem` asset for a test inventory to play around with specific items.
 As we have seen before, using a scriptable object has benefits for non-programmers without taking power away from the programmer.

 <hr/>